greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

 1. Sign in to [GX Cloud](https://app.greatexpectations.io/login).

-2. Create a User Access token to allow the GX Agent to authenticate with your GX Cloud organization:
+2. Create a user access token to allow the GX Agent to authenticate with your GX Cloud organization:

     - Click **Settings** > **Tokens**.